dainst/civers-prototype/README.md

 The **DOI Registrar** emulates a central repository where DOIs from different sources can be registered and searched.
 From here one can navigate to the sites registered by the *Citator*.

-Although the Citator is standalone, that is, one can enter URLs to archive via its user interface, there exists an embeddable **Widget**, which can be shown on external websites.
-It provides a button which triggers the archival of the page it is embedded in, via the *Citator*.
-In the context of the prototype an exemplary external system is represented by the **Widget Host**.
+Although the *Citator* works standalone, that is, one can enter URLs to archive via its user interface, it also provides a **Widget**, which external websites can embed.
+The widget provides a button which triggers the archival of the page it is embedded in, by sending a request for archival to the *Citator*.
+In the context of the prototype the **Widget Host** represents an exemplary external website.

 ## Prerequisites

 - Docker
 - docker-compose

 Setup tested under `Ubuntu`.
-The user interfaces are tested with `Chromium`.
+The user interfaces are tested with `Chromium`, `Chrome` and `Firefox`.

 ## Getting started